creemama/run-non-root/README.md

                            are already running as a non-root user; when specified, this option overrides the
                            RUN_NON_ROOT_GROUP_NAME environment variable.
-  -g, --gid GROUP_ID       The group ID to use when executing the command;
+  -g, --gid GID            The group ID to use when executing the command;
-                           the default is the first unused group ID strictly less than 1000; this option is ignored if we are already running as a non-root user; when specified, this option overrides the RUN_NON_ROOT_GROUP_ID
+                           the default is the first unused group ID strictly less than 1000; this option is ignored if we are already running as a non-root user; when specified, this option overrides the RUN_NON_ROOT_GID
                            environment variable.
   -h, --help               Output this help message and exit.
   -q, --quiet              Do not output "Running ( COMMAND ) as USER_INFO ..."